 This report provides an outline of the key broadband providers in the New Zealand market as well as overall broadband statistics and estimates of market forecasts.

-Dunedin named as New Zealand’s ‘Gigatown’; Vocus Communications bids to acquire FX Networks, acquires Spark’s 10% interest in the Sea-Me-We 3 Perth-Asia cable; 2degrees to trial free Wi-Fi in Wellington CBD; Optus signs deal to provide satellite broadband services; Orcon sold to CallPlus; Auckland preps for free Wi-Fi service; government proposes higher UCLL charges; Google trials high-altitude balloon-based Wi-Fi; 50GB data plans adopted by half of all broadband subscribers; fibre broadband connections grew 89% in the year to June 2014; regulator’s market data updates; Vodafone increases VDSL speeds; FttP, FttN, cloud-based hosting services; unbundled exchanges; Statistics New Zealand data to June 2014; operator data updates; recent market developments.
+ComCom raises wholesale copper charges; Dunedin named as New Zealand’s ‘Gigatown’; Vocus Communications bids to acquire FX Networks, acquires Spark’s 10% interest in the Sea-Me-We 3 Perth-Asia cable; 2degrees to trial free Wi-Fi in Wellington CBD; Optus signs deal to provide satellite broadband services; Orcon sold to CallPlus; Auckland preps for free Wi-Fi service; government proposes higher UCLL charges; Google trials high-altitude balloon-based Wi-Fi; 50GB data plans adopted by half of all broadband subscribers; fibre broadband connections grew 89% in the year to June 2014; regulator’s market data updates; Vodafone increases VDSL speeds; FttP, FttN, cloud-based hosting services; unbundled exchanges; Statistics New Zealand data to June 2014; telcos’ operating and financial data updates; recent market developments.